 Wake up and come celebrate literacy with us!
-Breakfast and Books is aimed toward teachers, librarians, book writers and illustrators, and book lovers and will consist of book sales, breakfast and keynote addresses.
-An incredible line up of well known illustrators are joining us for our fifth annual Plum Creek Children's Literacy Festival Breakfast and Books program!
+Breakfast and Books, tentatively planned for Summer 2021, is aimed toward teachers, librarians, book writers and illustrators, and book lovers and will consist of book sales, breakfast and keynote addresses.
+An incredible line up of well-known illustrators are joining us for our fifth annual Plum Creek Children's Literacy Festival Breakfast and Books program!

 Begin the morning by shopping for books by our speakers; then enjoy a delicious breakfast, followed by engaging and dynamic keynotes; and round out the day with a few special giveaways and time for autographing.

 Breakfast Buffet Opens 8:30-9:15 a.m.

 Welcome and Introduction 9:15 a.m.

 Chris Raschka Keynote 9:30-10:15 a.m.

 "Making Little Books for Little Hands I Cannot See"

 Lou Fancher and Steve Johnson keynote 10:30-11:15 a.m.

 "Behind the Curtain: Current Projects and Life in my Studio"